Hamz-a/php-regex-best-practices/06 Escaping a backslash hell.md

 $regex = '(^/user/(\d+)/?)i';
 ```

 Notice that you don't need to escape the brackets inside the regex.
 You could see the first braces as "group 0" and the second (inner braces) as group 1.
-However, the opinions are divided about it's usage.
+However, the opinions are divided about its usage.
 Some would endorse it and some would avoid it as it might seem confusing.

 ## Choosing the right quotes